 Place a game_convar_mod in any part of your map.
 You can call it "_mod" and give it any name you like.

-In entity properties' "ConVars", a*sign this value:
+In entity properties' "ConVars", assign this value:

 sk_suit_maxarmor 100